XSCE/xsce/README.rst

 ======================================
-School Server Community Edition (XSCE)
+School Server Community Edition (XSCE) - German
 ======================================

 Welcome to the Git repository of the XSCE project.
 XSCE is a community-based